tanders8/spruce_drought_mortality/readme.txt

 # Publication

-This repository accompanies the following publication:Modelling past and future impacts of droughts on tree mortality and carbon storage in Norway spruce stands in GermanyLink: https://doi.org/10.1016/j.ecolmodel.2024.110987
+This repository accompanies the following publication: Modelling past and future impacts of droughts on tree mortality and carbon storage in Norway spruce stands in GermanyLink: https://doi.org/10.1016/j.ecolmodel.2024.110987

 # Citation